Inghirami Tomb – Spectacular Etruscan Burial With 53 Alabaster Urns In Ancient City Of Volterra, Italy

 A ring of defensive walls surrounds Volterra, an ancient fortress city with Etruscan roots, built by the Medici family in 1474 on the remains of older fortresses.
 The construction appeared two years after the city of Florence had conquered Volterra after a brutal war over the control of the alum mines.

-However, although the city was closed within its walls, it was repeatedly captured but managed to maintain some independence until the Romans finally conquered it.
+However, although the city was closed within its walls, it was repeatedly captured but maintained some independence until the Romans finally conquered it.

 Thanks to rich history and culture, Volterra could preserve several monuments, including the 'Inghirami Tomb.'
 The two young brothers accidentally found the structure outside Volterra's wall circle, where they went to spend their holiday.